-We continued our efforts to develop our people throughout 2023.
+Career development was identified as an area of focus following our 2023 engagement survey, and we continued our efforts to develop our people throughout 2024.
 We offered senior level employees the opportunity to participate in McKinsey's Connected Leadership Academies; our mid-career managers the ability to participate in the Management Accelerator programs; and our early career, individual contributors the opportunity to participate in Leadership Essentials.
 We focus on developing our employees through Continuous Conversation development discussions between employees and people leaders.
 We provide development opportunities for employees to learn through interactions with other leaders in our enterprise-wide and senior level mentorship programs.
 We also offer a rotational program for early career hires to grow in their careers.
 We continue to grow our employees in their capabilities to lead through change and transition.
 Lastly, we are continuing to digitalize and standardize our performance process for our global hourly production employees so that our leaders continue to regularly engage with their employees to discuss performance, development and career aspirations.